King's Lynn railway station: History

 Expansion followed with the opening of several branches.
 A line running north to the seaside resort of Hunstanton was opened in 1862, a journey celebrated by former Poet Laureate John Betjeman in a 1962 short BBC film about the line.

-The Hunstanton line included Wolferton station, which served the Royal Family's Sandringham House, and so became the route of hundreds of Royal Trains.
-Since royal services to London had to first pass through King's Lynn before heading south to King's Cross, crowds on King's Lynn station cheering the Royal Train became one of the town's cherished and memorable traditions.
+The Hunstanton line included Wolferton station, which served the Royal Family's Sandringham House, and handled numerous royal trains services.
+Because trains traveling to London from Wolferton routed through King's Lynn before heading south to King's Cross, local crowds regularly gathered at King Lynn's station to watch and cheer for the royal trains.

 King's Lynn also received services from the Midland and Great Northern Joint Railway system, whose main station serving the town was in nearby South Lynn; a short shuttle service ran from King's Lynn to South Lynn as often as twenty times a day.
 The station opened in 1886, serving Sutton Bridge and Spalding to the west.
 Prior to the opening of South Lynn station, there had been a simple single platform station serving West Lynn, on the west bank of the River Ouse.
 An early constituent of the M&GN, the Lynn & Fakenham Railway, had used King's Lynn station, but ran into it from the north, via Gaywood Junction.
 This line was abandoned on the opening of the station at South Lynn.
 The "Lynn Avoiding" line was the last link in the chain which brought the eastern lines, which had reached Norwich in 1882, and Cromer in 1887, in direct contact with the lines west of Lynn.

 King's Lynn's original station building was replaced by the current building by the builder Robert Skipper of Dereham in 1871–72, and was significantly extended in 1910; the original of 1846 was a somewhat rudimentary timber building on the site of the goods yards of the time.
 The Railway Cafe was opened in 1910 and celebrated the centenary of its opening in 2010.